-That’s your favourite.
+That’s your favorite.

 Yeah.
-And that’s because that album sounds a lot like KISS to me “Laughs.”
+And that’s because that album sounds a lot like KISS to me, “Laughs.”

 Aaah!
 Well, don’t forget that you had Paul Stanley and Gene Simmons both involved in that record.
 Paul produced a couple of tracks, and we wrote a couple of tracks together.
-There might be a little influence here and there, and it’s just the way the band was set up and everything.
+There might be a little influence here and there, and it’s just how the band was set up and everything.
 I really liked that record.
 It was a great record, I thought.

 It’s a little bit confusing that there are so many different versions of that album.
-There is a Swedish version, Japanese version, French version, UK version, etc., and on top of that, the album is released by different labels on each country.
+There is a Swedish version, Japanese version, French version, UK version, etc., and on top of that, the album is released by different labels in each country.
 What’s the story behind that?

-I made country-by-country deals because it was originally released… Interscope in America actually signed it.
+I made country-by-country deals because it was originally released… Interscope in America signed it.
 And then there were problems; grunge came into the whole thing and kind of killed rock and roll.
 So that was a problem, and the album wasn’t going to be released.
-But a lot of the countries had received advance tapes of the album already because Interscope was planning this big global release of this record.
+But many countries had received advance tapes of the album already because Interscope was planning this big global release of this record.
 So, when it wasn’t going to come out on Interscope, these countries started calling me separately and saying, “You have to release this record.
 How about Japan?”
 And so, Alpha would sign it for Japan, Now and Then would sign it for England, and then Empire Records would sign it for Sweden.
 And then I’d sign them for– so I made deals with every country separately.